Have you ever needed a dental remedy but baulked at the thought of going to the dentist?

 When you have a high intake of vitamin D, you reduce your risk of gum disease.
 But how do you go about getting vitamin D?

-Many pharmacies offer them in tablet form.
-Yet, for those who wish to go completely natural with dental care, you may do so by eating foods rich in vitamin D. These foods include eggs, tuna, orange juice, and salmon.
+Many pharmacies offer them in tablet form or you can get vitamin d3k drops.
+But for those who wish to go completely natural with dental care, you may do so by eating foods rich in vitamin D. These foods include eggs, tuna, orange juice, and salmon.

 If you want vegetarian or vegan-friendly vitamin D options, eat fortified tofu or certain mushrooms.